ViscousTests/website/content/docs/health-and-longevity/tracking-health.md

    - Upsides: You get lots of data about even very specific micronutrients, helping spot difficiencies.
    - Downsides: Difficult but doable, especially with food you don't prepare yourself.
+   - Tip: If using the free version https://pi-hole.net/ will help make the ad experience less painful.
  - Taking pictures of food, using [bitesnap](https://getbitesnap.com/)
    - Upsides: Easy to do
    - Downsides: Not super accurate for quantities